vvvv/visualprogramming.net/content/blog/2024/vvvv gamma Releases/6.0/index.md

 ## New Standard Libraries
 vvvv's famously fully [open-source standard libraries](https://github.com/vvvv/VL.StandardLibs) got some substantial additions.
 Here's an overview:

 - Logging is now a breeze.
-Not only due to the new Log Window mention above, but also because you can use any [thirdparty logging provider](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging-providers#third-party-logging-providers) you prefer.
+Not only due to the new Log Window mentioned above, but also because you can use any [thirdparty logging provider](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging-providers#third-party-logging-providers) you prefer.
 Browse for "logging" in the Help Browser to learn more
 - No need anymore to reinvent the wheel for configuring your apps.
 With full support for [Configuration](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration) you can make use of all the different workflows available.
 For a start see "HowTo Use Configuration" in the Help Browser
 - Our new favorite way for sharing data among PCs is using [Redis](https://redis.io/) via **VL.IO.Redis**.
-Basically a high-performance key-value store you can access from many PCs
+Basically a high-performance key-value store you can access from multiple PCs
 - The above also made us add support for [MessagePack](https://msgpack.org/) serialization via **VL.Serialization.MessagePack**, which we use as a default with Redis.
 And on the side this pack also comes with a handy new JSON Serializer/Deserializer!
 - Support for the [OSCQuery protocol](https://github.com/Vidvox/OSCQueryProposal) via **VL.IO.OSCQuery**.
 It allows you to quickly expose parameters in your patch to other softwares supporting the protocol.
 Exactly, in a way similar to [VL.IO.RCP](https://www.nuget.org/packages/VL.IO.RCP)
 - You have a complex scenario that can be heavily threaded to make use of all your 64 CPU cores?
-Have a look at [Dataflow](https://learn.microsoft.com/en-us/dotnet/standard/parallel-programming/dataflow-task-parallel-library) and then use it via  **VL.TPL.Dataflow**
+Have a look at [Dataflow](https://learn.microsoft.com/en-us/dotnet/standard/parallel-programming/dataflow-task-parallel-library) and then use it via  **VL.TPL.Dataflow**.
+Check the Help Browser for a demo
 - And finally a tiny new feature that was long overdue: A new Random (process) node with a Seed input!

 ## Additional New Libraries